topnguyen/Elect/src/DI/Elect.DI/README.md

 With Elect.DI, you can register dependency injection by Attributes - lifetime define in the Implementaion class and just 1 line of code in `Startup.cs` to enable `Scanner` and auto register follow attribute setup.

+Elect.DI support to auto register Service and Implementation by
+- Projects reference.
+- Scan assemblies in difference folders.

 ## Installation
 - Package Manager
 ```